YumekaMengjiaLYU/RBC/Data_Narrative_Template.md

 * Who is responsible for curating this data?
 * GitHub Link to curation scripts/heurstics:
 * GitHub Link to final CuBIDS csvs:
 * Describe the Curation Process.
-Include a list of the initial and final errors and warnings.
+Include a list of the initial and final validation errors and warnings.
 * Describe additions, deletions, and metadata changes (if any).

 ### Preprocessing Pipelines